joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 https://en.wikipedia.org/wiki/Cyclone_(programming_language)) did -- however, we worried that in some very common cases, regions would rear their ugly heads and then the developer would be left confused and dismayed.

+All that said, given our challenges with garbage collection, in addition to our sub-process actor model, we often pondered whether some beautiful unification of `isolated` object graphs and regions awaited our discovery.

 ### Separation Logic

 Particularly in the search for formalisms to prove the soundness of the system we built, [separation logic](